edm00se/AnAppOfIceAndFire/ReadMe.md

 ## License

-As is my norm for my blog and my GitHub repositories, the work contained herein is licensed under a <a href="//creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>.
+As is my norm for my blog and my GitHub repositories, the work contained herein is licensed under a <a href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution 4.0 ShareAlike 4.0 International License</a>.
 You may use, alter, and redistribute the code herein (with citation), while expecting no warranty for its use.